Eredivisie

 With six points still available from the remaining fixtures, sc Heerenveen, Sparta Rotterdam, PEC Zwolle, FC Groningen and NEC will now compete to join AZ and FC Twente in the fight for a place in the second qualifying round of the UEFA Europa Conference League.

-Select your clubs Find the content you're looking for faster!
+Select your favorite club(s) Find the content you're looking for faster!

 # Club PL W | L | D GF-GA GD Pts